 Regardless of the type of screen pop used, the goal is the same: to actively steer customer conversations toward better outcomes (whether that’s lower CES, higher NPS or sales conversion).

-But while the tech analyst community has taught the market to ask for it, is this “must-have” functionality in an AI-based speech analytics platform?
+But while the tech analyst community has taught the market to ask for it, are real-time analytics a “must-have” functionality in an AI-based speech analytics platform?
 What business problem does it really solve and does it do so effectively?

 But do they work?
-While there are certainly a small handful of examples of companies claiming success with this approach, the track record for this technology is remarkably spotty given how long it’s been in the market.
+While there are certainly a handful of examples of companies claiming success with this approach, the track record for this technology is remarkably spotty given how long it’s been in the market.
 The reality is that most contact centers are staffed with lower-wage and, in many cases, part-time staff, who churn at a remarkably high rate.
 So, it should come as little surprise that flashing things in front of reps is not a sustainable way to drive behavior change.
 The truth is that screen pops can be a distraction more than an assistance to reps and, over time, are tuned out and viewed by reps as little more than “white noise.”
-In other words, the technology ends up not being the replacement for a strong supervisor-lead coaching program as many companies hope it will be.

 From a purely practical perspective, it’s worth asking the question of what’s more impactful to the business: alerting a rep in the moment to recover a customer who is already aggravated…or using AI to instead determine the root causes of customer aggravation and eliminating those at their source, through more effective and targeted training and coaching?